 How we make the game clear for ESPN

-does what it is supposed to do and is fast and clear.
+does what it’s supposed to do and is fast and clearly structured.

 Customer interview: ESPN (Fox Sports)

-“Simple playing is the best,” said Johan Cruijff.
-Actually, this also applies to software: the best software does what it is supposed to do and is fast and clear.
+“It’s best to play simple,” Johan Cruijff said.
+Actually, this also applies to software: the best software does what it’s supposed to do and is fast and clearly structured.

 Without unnecessary fuss.
 And that was exactly what ESPN (Entertainment and Sports Programming Network) was looking for four years ago, when the sports channel was still called FOX Sports.
-What ESPN needed was a system in which you can easily create an interface for all employees, with all the necessary information being displayed at the click of a button.
+What ESPN needed was a system in which you could easily create an interface for all employees, with all the necessary information available at the click of a button.

 Willem-Jan KempenProduct Owner ESPN & Founding Partner

 “Until mid-2017 we used countless Excel sheets for sharing information.
 We had one sheet for the schedules, another one for satellite connections, a separate e-mail with broadcasting instructions… it became a complete mess,” says Vincent Burgers, Broadcast Operations & Facility Manager Sports at ESPN.

 “All those files caused clogged mailboxes, a lack of overview and circulation of wrong versions of schedules.
 Also, people could not quickly see where they needed to be, without opening all kinds of emails and folders.

 We run a 24/7 operation and television doesn't wait, so it's essential that you have your information in order.
 You don't have time to dig through your mailbox or look for that sheet of instructions.
 What we were looking for was one overarching system in which everyone would have access to the correct, up-to-date information.
 I heard FileMaker was a useful platform for this, so I looked online for a software developer specializing in FileMaker.
 Kempen Automatisering (Automation) appeared at the very top of the list.
 The company appealed to us, so we invited them for an interview.”